Say Goodbye to

-The sleep disorder may be seen in three different forms, however, there are two that are more common– central and obstructive.
-The third type of sleep apnea is known as mixed, and it’s a combination of the other two.
-Generally, the majority of our patients suffer from obstructive sleep apnea, but it’s crucial to know the difference to help distinguish your disorder.
+The sleep disorder can be seen in different forms, however, there are two that are the most common — obstructive and central.
+There’s also a third type of sleep apnea called mixed sleep apnea, which is a combination of the two.
+The general population suffers mostly from obstructive sleep apnea, but it’s crucial to know the difference between the two.

 Central Sleep Apnea